 A strong majority of TDs and Senators in the Dáil and Seanad voted to pass the Bill in recent years, but the Irish Government is refusing to take the final step and fully pass it.
 Sign this urgent petition now.

 Dear Minister Coveney,

-I am calling on the Irish Government, and you as Minister, to build on this defining moment and to move to promptly enact the Occupied Territories Bill.
+I am calling on the Irish Government, and you as Minister, to promptly enact the Occupied Territories Bill.